patrikx3/openwrt-insomnia/README.md

 ```

 ## Upnp
+I could only install it with `opkg install miniupnpd-nftables luci-app-upnp`.`

 For `/etc/config/upnpd`, we better to enable and setup these options:

 ```txt
 config upnpd 'config'
 	option enabled '1'
 	option external_iface 'wan'
 	option internal_iface 'lan'
 ```

 ## European version